MoonDevelopmentsLLC/Easy-Account-Manager/README.md

 ## License

 License information will be added in a future update.
-At this moment in time it is not permitted to use this code without purchasing a support license from MoonDevelopments (used to support development costs)
+At this moment in time it is not permitted to use this code in your own projects without purchasing a support license from MoonDevelopments (used to support development costs).
+The app will be open source, so if you are able to wait, it can be obtained for free and without figuring out the code yourself :) .